tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Brazil.md

 ## Submit transaction with credit cards
 This method lets you process the payments performed by your customers using credit cards.
 For Brazil, you can perform the two-step flows (**Authorization**, **Capture**), and one-step flows (**Charge**).
 For more information, refer to [Payment flows]({{< ref "payments.md#payment-flows" >}}).

+### Adding Payment Facilitators
+Merchants can be considered as Payment Processor by franchises and the Central Bank.
+A payment processor is a legal entity that has money from sub-merchants.
+In the case of merchant bankruptcy and tax management, the Brazilian Central Bank wants to know the business's beneficiary.

+To include the information of the sub-merchant, you need to include it in the request of the **Authorization**,  and **Charge** flows using the `submerchant` object.

+#### What is a Payment Facilitator?
+A payment facilitator is a company that offers an alternative to contracting with a traditional payment organization by assuming responsibility for the flow of funds in a buyer-seller relationship.

+Many merchants are choosing to work with payment facilitators because the payment facilitator possesses and manages the master account, thus assuming a risk.
+Merchants also choose a payment facilitator due the simplicity of setting up an account, typically occurring through a short application and underwriting evaluation.

+#### What information is required?
+You need to send the following information:

+* Sub-merchant's internal identification (optional)
+* Sub-merchant's Name (optional)
+* Sub-merchant's ID Number (mandatory) _*Individuals or Legal Entities_
+* Sub-merchant's Address (optional)
+* Sub-merchant's State (mandatory)
+* Sub-merchant's Postal Code (mandatory)
+* Sub-merchant's Country (mandatory)

+Find the description of these fields in the next section.

 ### Variables for request and response

 <details>